The Department of Art History is part of the School of Literature, Art and Media.

 Art Workshops/Studio Electives

 Note that these units do not count towards a major in Art History, but the credit points gained can be counted towards your degree.

 More information on Tin Sheds units of study can be found here:

 An honours year in Art History allows students to specialise further in their area of interest.
-Entry requirements include an average of 70 percent or better in 48 senior credit points of Art History.
+Entry requirements include an average of 70 percent or better in an Art History major.
 The honours year comprises two semester-long units of study and a thesis of 18,000-20,000 words in length.

 Refer to the degree resolutions in this handbook and to the Faculty Admissions Policy for Honours: sydney.edu.au/handbooks/arts/rules/faculty_resolutions.shtml